 An unreliable supplier is when they quote one lead time then deliver early or late, meaning you fluctuate from having too much to too little stock.
-The wider the gap between early and late deliveries, the greater the level of risk and uncertainty.
+The wider the gap between early and late deliveries, the greater the level of risk and inventory uncertainty.

 Ensure purchase orders clearly specify the exact delivery date expected for each item.
 Supplier contracts should clearly detail how the supplier will be held accountable for late or inaccurate deliveries.

 Good supplier relationships are a must for minimising inventory risk and if you continue to have erratic supply issues, it may be time to find a more reliable supply source.